openLOWDIN/openLOWDIN_manual/readme.md

 ### Tips ###

-Check whitespace and empty lines.
+* Check whitespace and empty lines.

-Links to sections in the same Document require the full title header declared in the file.
+* Links to sections in the same Document require the full title header declared in the file.

-use pandoc to convert latex to rst.
+* Use pandoc to convert latex to rst.

-* pandoc -s -f latex file.tex -t rst > file.rst
+`pandoc -s -f latex file.tex -t rst > file.rst`